cpina/harvard-harper-adams-university-citation-style/README.md

 # Harvard Harper Adams University citation style

-**This repository and style is not endorsed by the Harper Adams University.**
+**This repository and style file is not endorsed by the Harper Adams University.**

 This repository contains: